Skip to Content

 The Cassin’s Finch is a small songbird with short-medium tails and peaked heads.
 They have heavy bills, notched tails, and long wings with tips that stick out past the tail.
 They’re about the same size as a House Finch and larger than a Pine Siskin.

-Adult male Cassin’s Finches have intense red on their crowns and are rosy pink overall.
-Immature and female Cassin’s Finches are brown-and-white birds with clear, dark streaks on their underparts and chests.
+Male Cassin’s Finches have intense red on their crowns and are rosy pink overall.
+Young birds and females are brown-and-white birds with clear, dark streaks on their underparts and chests.
 In addition, both males and females have streaks on their under-tail coverts and thin, white eyerings.

 These birds are medium-distance migrants and residents.
 Most remain on their breeding grounds all year.
 However, some birds in the northern parts of their range move south in early fall or late summer.
 Some finches will move south into Mexico and return to their breeding grounds by May or April.